terraform-google-modules/terraform-google-project-factory/examples/shared_vpc/README.md

 It includes creating the host project and using the [network module](https://github.com/terraform-google-modules/terraform-google-network) to create network.

+It then attaches two new service projects to the host project.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs